-20 5 Conclusions
+5 Conclusions

-Kowalczyk et al. (2013) highlighted differences in the present day land surface climatology of the two ACCESS submissions to CMIP5, but the impact of the different land surface model used in each simulation was difficult to determine due to other differences in atmospheric settings.
+Kowalczyk et al. (2013) highlighted differences in the present-day land surface climatology of the two ACCESS submissions to CMIP5, but the impact of the different land surface models used in each simulation was difficult to determine due to other differences in atmospheric settings.
 The simulations presented here, using the same atmospheric settings, have allowed the impacts of the land surface model to be determined, with a focus on the processes driving those impacts.
 Differences found in K2013 that we can now largely attribute to the land surface processes and model configuration include smaller seasonal temperature amplitude manifested by a warmer winter and a cooler summer, and an earlier runoff from snowmelt in the Northern Hemisphere in ACCESS1.1 (CABLE).
-CABLE also gives simulates smaller mean diurnal temperature range in JJA and DJF in most of the areas including sparsely vegetated regions.
+CABLE also simulates a smaller mean diurnal temperature range in JJA and DJF in most of the areas, including sparsely vegetated regions.

-In boreal During the Boreal summer in the Northern Hemisphere, in spite of the overall lower surface albedo in canopy

-30 areas, ACCESS1.1 is generally cooler over high latitudes.
-Cooler surface temperatures are attributed to two factors; the first one being the representation of the canopy in CABLE with the vertical placement of the vegetation above the ground which allows for radiative and aerodynamic interaction between the canopy and the ground below.
+During the boreal summer in the Northern Hemisphere, in spite of the overall lower surface albedo in canopy areas, AC-CESS1.1 is generally cooler over high latitudes.
+Cooler surface temperatures are attributed to two factors, the first one being the representation of the canopy in CABLE with the vertical placement of the vegetation above the ground which allows for radiative and aerodynamic interaction between the canopy and the ground below.
 An offline simulation showed that in CABLE the net available radiation flux at the ground surface below the canopy was much lower than for a separate bare ground tile directly exposed to the atmospheric forcing in MOSES.
-Hence, the ground temperature in CABLE, being shaded by vegetation, was cooler than the vegetation temperature while in MOSES it is the opposite; day time bare ground tile temperature was significantly higher than canopy tile temperature.
-The MOSES configuration of land cover with a separation of the canopy covered grid into bare ground and canopy tile resulted in larger areas of bare ground surface as shown in Fig. 2.
+Hence, the ground temperature in CABLE, being shaded by vegetation, was cooler than the vegetation temperature, while in MOSES it is the opposite: daytime bare ground tile temperature was significantly higher than canopy tile temperature.
+The MOSES configuration of land cover with a separation of the canopy-covered grid into bare ground and canopy tile resulted in larger areas of bare ground surface as shown in Fig. 2.
+A larger area of bare ground exposed directly to the atmosphere contributed to larger diurnal temperature amplitudes with a tendency to dry out earlier due to an absence of physiological control over the evaporation flux.
+Cooler summer temperatures are also attributed to larger soil moisture, precipitation, and daytime cloud cover fraction in most of the areas in ACCESS1.1.
+In high latitudes the lowlevel cloud cover fraction over the canopy-covered area at night was higher in ACCESS1.1 due to the presence of fog.

-- 5 A larger area of bare ground exposed directly to the atmosphere contributed to larger diurnal temperature amplitude with a tendency to dry out earlier due to an absence of physiological control over the evaporation flux.
-Cooler summer temperatures are also attributed to larger soil moisture, precipitation and day time cloud cover fraction in most of the areas in ACCESS1.1.
-In high latitudes the low level cloud cover fraction over the canopy covered area at night was higher in ACCESS1.1 due to the presence of fog. - Warmer winter In winter when vegetation is dormant, warmer temperatures simulated by ACCESS1.1 over the snow covered areas of mid and high latitudes are attributed to differences in the snow parameterization in CABLE compared with MOSES.
-In particular, CABLE accounts for liquid precipitation freezing within the snow pack, prognostic snow density and variable snow thermal conductivity.
-These differences contribute to warmer winter temperatures.
-Accounting for liquid precipitation freezing within the snow pack in autumn and accelerates snow melting in spring.
-Snow - 15 density is simulated to increase through the winter which lowers the snow albedo and allows for an increased absorption of solar radiation.
+In winter when vegetation is dormant and LAI is at its minimum, warmer temperatures simulated by ACCESS1.1 over the snow-covered areas of mid and high latitudes are attributed to differences in the snow parameterization in CA-BLE compared with MOSES.
+In particular, CABLE accounts for liquid precipitation freezing within the snowpack, prognostic snow density, and variable snow thermal conductivity.
+Accounting for liquid precipitation freezing within the snowpack delays the build-up of the snowpack in autumn and accelerates snow melting in spring.
+Snow density is simulated to increase through the winter, which lowers the snow albedo and allows for an increased absorption of solar radiation.
 Variable snow thermal conductivity increases over the snow season, initially preventing heat loss and later allowing more heat to enter the snow/ground.